sisrfeng/coc-wiki/Language-servers.md

   * [x] rename
   * [x] foldingRange

-**Note:** different server could have different capabilities.
+**Note:** different servers can have different capabilities.

 ## Register custom language servers

-User defined language servers are configured in `languageserver` field of [configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file).
+User defined language servers are configured in the `languageserver` field of the [configuration file](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file).

 There're three types of language servers: `module`,`executable` and `socket`.

-* `module` type language server are running by nodejs and using node IPC for connection.
+* `module` type language servers are run by nodejs and using node IPC for connection.
-* `executable` type language server are spawned with executable command while using stdio for connection.
+* `executable` type language servers are spawned with an executable command while using stdio for connection.
-* `socket` language server are started in separated process, normally used for debugging purpose.
+* `socket` language servers are started in a separated process, normally used for debugging purpose.

-Different language server type have different configuration schema.
+Different language server types have different configuration schema.

 An example of `module` language server: